Professional Bull Riders: History

-The PBR was originally headquartered in Irvine, California before moving to downtown Colorado Springs, Colorado in 1995.
-By 2007, the organization had enough of its cramped office in Colorado Springs, so they moved their world headquarters to a new 4-story building just outside Pueblo, Colorado.
+In April 2007, investment firm Spire Capital Partners acquired a majority stake in PBR.

-In 2008, the PBR launched the Bull Team Challenge; a series of events in which stock contractors bucked a certain number of bulls at select Built Ford Tough Series events to try to earn money and points for their respective teams.
+In 2008, the PBR launched the Million Dollar Bull Team Challenge; a series of events in which stock contractor bucked a certain number of bulls at select Built Ford Tough Series events to try to earn money and points for their respective teams.
 At the beginning of the year, 22 bull teams chipped in $50,000 a piece for their opportunity to win their share of the $1.1 million total competition purse.
 Out of the 33 Built Ford Tough Series stops held that year, 17 were Bull Team Challenge events, including the PBR World Finals.
 Each stop had between five and eight bull teams that included five bulls, plus two alternates per team.
 Each team could only compete in five events.
 At each Bull Team Challenge stop, the first place team won $20,000, while second place won $10,000.
 The top bull teams then competed at the PBR World Finals for a $500,000 purse, with $250,000 going to the champion team.
-The PBR discontinued the Bull Team Challenge after just one year.
-However, the concept was picked up by another bull riding organization, Championship Bull Riding (CBR) in 2010, and the CBR Bull Team Challenge hosted several bull teams competing at regular events, as well as the CBR World Finals.
+The PBR discontinued the Million Dollar Bull Team Challenge after just one year.
+However, the concept was picked up by another bull riding organization, Championship Bull Riding (CBR) the following year, and the CBR Bull Team Challenge hosted several bull teams competing at regular events, as well as the CBR World Finals.
 The bull teams racked up points and money and from 2010 to 2018, a year-end CBR Bull Team Challenge champion was crowned.
-After CBR went out of business in the summer of 2018, the CBR Bull Team Challenge was renamed the Million Dollar Bull Team Challenge (MDBTC) and returned to its roots by rejoining the PBR.
-MDBTC events now take place primarily at lower-level PBR events.
+After CBR went out of business in the summer of 2018, the Million Bull Team Challenge returned to its roots by rejoining the PBR and its events are now held at U.S. lower-level PBR events.

 In the summer of 2008, the PBR Team Shootout was held.
 This was a series of five events in which the top 20 riders in the PBR world standings each selected a rider of their choice, and as a team competed against each other for the Team Shootout championship.
 Each team rode in two of the first four events, held respectively in Del Mar, California; Paso Robles, California; Molalla, Oregon; and Guthrie, Oklahoma.
 Then, the top 10 teams rode at the finals event in Pueblo, Colorado.